-As the Senate takes up the "Big Beautiful Bill", HR 1, the undersigned federally recognized Indian tribes, inter-tribal organizations, Native community development financial institutions (CDFIs), and non-profit organizations respectfully submit this letter seeking your continuing support for tribal energy sovereignty and self-sufficiency, energy resilience deployment, workforce development and job creation, and economic development opportunities.
-We join the multitude of entities - including national energy industry associations, rural electric cooperatives, public power companies - and fellow Senators in supporting the retention of the renewable and clean electricity investment tax credits and elective pay as established in amendments to the tax code under the Inflation Reduction Act (IRA).
+As the Senate takes up the "Big Beautiful Bill", HR 1, the undersigned federally recognized Indian tribes, inter-tribal organizations, and non-profits respectfully submit this letter seeking your continuing support for tribal energy sovereignty and self-sufficiency, energy resilience deployment, workforce development and job creation, and economic development opportunities.
+We join the multitude of entities -including national energy industry associations, rural electric cooperatives, public power companies -and fellow Senators in supporting the retention of the renewable and clean electricity investment tax credits and elective pay as established in amendments to the tax code under the Inflation Reduction Act.

-Indian tribes possess vast energy resources that, if responsibly developed, can contribute to the United States' energy security, generate substantial benefits for local economies, improve energy reliance and reduce energy costs for tribal and local communities.
-Further, reliable and affordable energy infrastructure for Indian Country is critical to assure that people living in Indian Country are able to cost effectively access health care, education, and economic development, which saves money for the federal treasury in the long run.
+Tribal nations possess vast energy resources that, if responsibly developed, can contribute to the United States' energy security, generate substantial benefits for local economies, improve energy reliance, and reduce energy costs for tribal and local communities.
+Further, reliable and affordable energy infrastructure for Indian Country is critical to assure that people living in Indian Country can cost effectively access healthcare, education, and economic development, which saves money for the federal treasury in the long run.

-Infrastructure investments in Indian Country have long lagged behind other infrastructure investments, in part because states were often the recipients of infrastructure funding, and tax credits, prior to the Inflation Reduction Act, were only available to taxable entities.
-But with the IRA, for the first time Indian tribes, tribal housing authorities, tribal utilities, and tribal enterprises are eligible to receive direct payments for tax credits for various energy projects, including solar, wind, geothermal, hydrogen, biomass, battery storage, and microgrids.
-These tax credits, which under current law can equal between 30% and 70% of the cost of these projects, are now a substantial part of the capital necessary to finance these projects - and importantly reduce the cost barriers to making these types of projects financeable and affordable.
+Infrastructure investments in Indian Country have historically lagged behind other investments made elsewhere, due in part to the fact that states were often the recipients of infrastructure funding.
+Additionally, prior to the Inflation Reduction Act (IRA), tax credits were only available to taxable entities, further limiting access to Indian Country.
+But, with the IRA, for the first time Indian tribes, tribal housing authorities, tribal utilities, and tribal enterprises are eligible to receive direct payments for tax credits for various energy projects, including solar, wind, geothermal, hydrogen, biomass, battery storage, and microgrids.
+These tax credits, which under current law can equal between 30% and 70% of the cost of these projects, are now a substantial part of the capital necessary to finance these projects -and importantly, reduce the cost barriers to making these types of projects financeable and affordable.
 This level of financial support reinforces the President's energy goals of making energy affordable and reliable, and contributing to overall energy and economic security.